fltech-imbal/imbal/sphinx/source/imbal/classification/lime_explain_image_sample.md

 sample shown above, but providing and explanation for the correct class.
-From these explanations, we gain insight into the fact that while the model seems to correctly positively correlate the body of the airplane with the airpxplane class, the backside of the plane is incorrectly associated with the ship class, leading to the incorrect prediction.
+From these explanations, we gain insight into the fact that while the model seems to correctly positively correlate the body of the airplane with the airplane class, the backside of the plane is incorrectly associated with the ship class, leading to the incorrect prediction.

 ```python